Chris Matthews retires from MSNBC after string of recent controversies - Local News 8

 Chris Matthews retires from MSNBC after string of recent controversies

-Chris Matthews, one of the country’s best-known political talk show hosts, is retiring from MSNBC, effective immediately, after a string of recent controversies on and off the air.
+Chris Matthews, one of America’s best-known political talk show hosts, is retiring from MSNBC, effective immediately, after a string of recent controversies on and off the air.

 Matthews made the announcement on Monday night’s “Hardball,” the cable news show he has hosted for more than 20 years.